ocaml-sf/learn-ocaml-corpus/exercises/alpha_beta/descr.md

 In this relatively simple-minded approach, there is *no sharing* of subtrees.
 If two moves lead to the same game state, then the game tree contains two identical subtrees.
-There is unfortunately no way of recognizing that these subtrees are identical and (thereby) to avoid duplicated work.
+In a purely functional setting, there is, unfortunately, no way of recognizing that these subtrees are identical and (thereby) to avoid duplicated work.
 It is possible to do so, using a hash table whose keys are game states, but this is not done in this exercise.